Optimal Auction Design with Contingent Payments and Costly Verification: Solving for an optimal mechanism

 \end{lem}

 To prove \cref{OBJECTIVELEMMA}, we apply the envelope theorem to the income-reporting and type-reporting incentive constraints.
 The difficulty is that the penalty can depend on the winner's \emph{realized} income, so the allocation rule does not pin down the agents' information rents.
-Using Condition~\ref{L:punishment_constraint}, we get a lower bound on each agent's information rents, which yields an upper bound on the principal's payoff.
+Using Condition~\ref{L:punishment_constraint}, we derive a lower bound on each agent's information rent, which yields an upper bound on the principal's payoff.
 Below, we will find a mechanism that achieves this upper bound and hence is optimal.

-In \cref{OBJECTIVELEMMA}, the coefficient $\Psi_i (\th)$ is an endogenous virtual value that depends on the full type profile $\th$ and on the principal's auditing rule.
-Recall that the Myerson virtual value of type $\th_i$ is given by

-Thus, $\Psi_i (\th)$ is the sum of the Myerson virtual value $\psi_i^M (\th_i)$ and an additional expectation term, which we call the \emph{auditing term}.
-Suppose that the profile $\theta$ is reported and agent $i$ wins the asset.
-The principal's audit probability generally depends on the income that agent $i$ reports.
-To build intuition, we consider two extreme cases.
+In \cref{OBJECTIVELEMMA}, the coefficient $\Psi_i (\th)$ is an \emph{endogenous} virtual value that depends on the full type profile $\th$ and on the principal's auditing rule.
+Note that $\Psi_i (\th)$ is the sum of the Myerson virtual value $\psi_i^M (\th_i)$ and an additional expectation term, which we call the \emph{auditing term}.
+This term takes a simple form in two extreme cases.
 If the principal never audits agent $i$, then the auditing term vanishes and we get $\Psi_i(\th) = \psi_i^M (\th_i)$.
 If the principal always audits agent $i$, then it can be checked that

 The sensitivity parameter $\phi_i$ controls the share of agent $i$'s information rent that the principal can recover through penalties, upon auditing the agent.
-In the extreme case with $\phi_i = 1$, the principal can extract the whole surplus from agent $i$ at a cost of $c_i$.